arminstr/reremeter/readme.md

 - Make Predictions using our provided Python [scripts](./software).
 - Visualize results in an [UI](./webapp).

+### Additional information
+- The main idea behind this project came from reading this paper about [Identification and classification of plastic resins using near infrared reflectance spectroscopy](https://www.researchgate.net/publication/285330830_Identification_and_classification_of_plastic_resins_using_near_infrared_reflectance_spectroscopy) by Hamed Masoumi, Seyed Mohsen Safavi, and Zahra Khani.
+- Inspiration for the analog frontend design was given by the [ADS1255](https://www.ti.com/product/ADS1255) reference designs on the TI website.
+They used this ADC in several DLP NIR spectrometer designs. (e.g. [DLP® NIRscan™ Evaluation Module](https://www.ti.com/tool/DLPNIRSCANEVM#2), [DLP Ultra-mobile NIR Spectrometer for Portable Chemical Analysis with Bluetooth Connectivity](https://www.ti.com/tool/TIDA-00554)
+- Super interesting [MEMS spectrometer](https://www.neospectra.com/wp-content/uploads/2019/03/NeoSpectra-Polymer-Commodities-01.pdf) by NeoSpectra.

 ### Notes
 The reremeter project is a part of [RealRecycling](https://re-re.org) by Armin Straller and Bernhard Gessler.